 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

+The Master consists of 192 credit points.
 After completing 96 credit points of study approved by the Program Manager, you may exit with a graduate diploma.
-For more more information about this please contact Info Corner.

 In addition you will be able to choose between a specialisation in micro-nano electronics (design and basic fabrication) or micro-nano systems (fundamentals and specialised fabrication).